MegaMek/megamek.github.io/README.md

 These files contain a [Jekyll](https://jekyllrb.com/) set-up for a proposed new MegaMek website.
 [Github pages](https://pages.github.com/) supports Jekyll set ups and will auto re-build the website anytime a new commit is pushed.
 So we can use this to publish the front page site at megamek.github.io.

-The other reasons for using Jekyll is that we can separate frequently updated comment from the HTML formatting and design.
+The other reasons for using Jekyll is that we can separate frequently updated content from the HTML formatting and design, without having to rely on a database system.
 This repository is designed so that all content information is pulled from simple Markdown and YAML files that can be easily edited without fiddling around with a bunch of HTML code.

 ## Adding Content